-The work plan and key milestones are summarized in the table below.
-In year 1, Dr. Kosnyrev will start by learning the LOBSTER-oxy model and testing it with BATS data (Objective 1).
-Once that is completed, he will begin carrying out the initial high-resolution simulations (Objective 2) and comparing the simulated hotspots with observations (Objective 3).
-These activities will continue into year 2, when any needed revisions to the biogeochemical model are implemented (Objective 4).
-Once the simulations are finalized, we will begin simulating sampling of hotspots by various remote sensing platforms (Objective 5), which will allow us to evaluate the accuracy with which hotspots can be reconstructed from satellite data alone (Objective 6).
-Lastly, we will carry out OSSEs for in situ process studies that will inform the EXPORTS field program in the North Atlantic (Objective 7).
+balance spent on Once that is completed, he will begin carrying out the initial high-resolution simulations (Objective 2).
+That activity) and comparing the simulated hotspots with observations (Objective 3).
+These activities will continue into year 2, when the simulated and observed hotspots will be compared in detail (Objective 3).
+That will set the stage for any needed revisions to the biogeochemical model are implemented (Objective 4), estimated to be an approximately 50 percent effort in year 2.
+We expect that model revision and comparison with observations will be an iterative process that will continue into year 3.).
+Once the simulations are finalized, we will begin simulating sampling of hotspots by SWOT and other various remote sensing platforms (Objective 5).
+That activity will continue into year 4 as we), which will allow us to evaluate the accuracy with which hotspots can be reconstructed from satellite data alone (Objective 6).
+Lastly, we will carry out OSSEs for in situ process studies that will maximize the scientific utility of SWOT for coupled physical-biological-biogeochemical investigations of this typeinform the EXPORTS field program in the North Atlantic (Objective 7).

 We note that as an international collaborator, Dr. Lévy is not requesting any salary support from NASA.
-The percent effort reported in the table below reflects that which she can allocate as part of her academic appointment as well as synergy with ongoing research projects.
+The percent effort reported in the table below reflects that which she can allocate as part of her academic appointment as well as synergy with ongoing research projects (indicated with an asterisk below)..